-One of our very own students, Juliette OLIVIER currently in their first year of the Master’s program, set up a camera trap in the Loue Valley in their free time and was lucky enough to get an extra special Christmas gift!
-They were able to capture these pictures of an individual boreal lynx who seemed to have taken refuge under a rocky shelter for a few minutes before returning to face the rain.
+January, 2022 – One of our very own students, Juliette OLIVIER currently in her second year of the Master’s program, set up a camera trap in the Loue Valley in her free time and was lucky enough to get an extra special Christmas gift!
+She was able to capture these pictures of an individual Eurasian/Boreal lynx (Lynx lynx) who seemed to have taken refuge under a rocky shelter for a few minutes before returning to face the rain.

 The lynx has inhabited the Jura Mountains for many years now.
 It is an emblematic mammal of the Franche-Comté region that is an indicator of the quality of forests.
 It is discreet, so you have to be very lucky to hope to come across one, staying particularly on the edges of forests to evolve in peace.